NRS-4500 Confocal Raman Microscope

 The ‘UserAssist’ software aids the user in setting up the NRS-4500 for sample measurement; a simple sequence guide takes you through setup and optimization of measurement parameters with helpful advice and tips, such as a warning if you have the laser intensity set too high.
 When each of the parameters has been set, the NRS-4500 automatically selects the laser and matching notch filter, the grating for the appropriate resolution, focuses on the sample and then the spectral measurement is performed.

-‘Simple Search’ Function
+‘Sample Search’ Function

-The new ‘Simple Search’ function is used with the automated XYZ stage.
+The new ‘Sample Search’ function is used with the automated XYZ stage.
 A new algorithm developed by JASCO (patent pending) analyzes the microscopic image and automatically selects measurement position(s) based on size, contrast and/or color of the target material.
 The user simply clicks the measurement button to execute spectral measurements of the desired sample positions.

 Chemical Image Identification and Functional Groups Registry

-To provide faster Raman image processing, the Imaging Analysis software includes a ‘Registry’ of possible functional groups or other relevant compound information based on peak height or area calculations.
+To provide faster Raman microscope image processing, the Imaging Analysis software includes a ‘Registry’ of possible functional groups or other relevant compound information based on peak height or area calculations.
 After peak height or area calculation is developed, it can be saved to the Registry for future analysis use.
 The registry includes the peak calculation information and a ‘label’ describing the relevant vibrational motion.
 Image maps can be developed from mapping data simply by clicking on the desired, registered calculation to obtain a false color image of the peak intensity data for the registered calculation.